FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 generalized throughput definition - is the presence of a hard performance limit.

-{::comment}

-    MB104: Not sure to parse this.

-    VP: Reformulate.

-    MK: Edited.

-{:/comment}

 ### Hard Performance Limit

 Even if bandwidth of a medium allows higher traffic forwarding performance,